SaintZet/DayzMapsLoader/README.md

     "DefaultConnection": "Server = YourServer; DataBase=DayzMapLoader; User id= YourUserID; password= YourPassword; Integrated Security=True; TrustServerCertificate=True;"
     }
    ```
- 4. Dotnet ef must be installed as a global or local tool .NET CLI:
-     ```sh
-     dotnet tool install --global dotnet-ef
-     ```
- 5. At this point you can have EF create database and create schema from the migration .NET CLI:
+ 4. At this point you can have EF create database and create schema from the migration .NET CLI:
      ```sh
      dotnet ef database update
      ```